 The event may get busy and you may have to wait a bit.
 You can have a coffee, tea, delicious baked goods and a look around – it is interesting seeing other people’s items being fixed.
 We try and keep waiting times to a minimum but the ‘cafe’ aspect also provides the opportunity to sit, chat and meet others in your community.

 Registration of new repairs will be stopped at 3.30pm so the session can finish at 4pm.

-Repair Cafe events for 2019 will be held on the last Saturday of the month from 1pm to 4pm at the Ballarat Tech School (136 Albert Street, Ballarat Central).
+Repair Cafe events will be held on the last Saturday of the month from 1pm to 4pm at Barkly Square, 25 Barkly Street Ballarat East.

 All repairs at Repair Cafe Ballarat are completed by volunteer fixers free of charge.
 If parts or materials is required, you will need to source them yourself but we will have basic repair supplies.

 However, we do ask for donations to help cover other expenses, like glue and running this website!
 There will be a jar at each Repair Cafe event for donations.
 Baked goods, coffee and tea will also be available for a donation.

 Fixing an item may require a replacement part.
 It is recommended you purchase the part before bringing it in to the Repair Cafe if you know what part is needed.